People frequently ask me how to get published, so today I want to address that question directly.

 MORE LITERARY WRITING

 There are thousands of places that publish literary pieces.
-Here are a few; these tend to be slightly more competitive, but they are a good place
+Here are a few; these tend to be slightly more competitive, but they are all good places, and there are many more good places that aren't listed here.

 The Antioch Review (http://review.antiochcollege.edu/guidelines): “Our audience is made up of educated citizens, often professional people,